particle-iot/docs/src/content/reference/SDKs/ios.md

  NSString *productName;         // product display name NSUInteger productId;			  // Product Id number from Particle console
 ```

 ---

+#### iOS 13 Permission Notice

+Starting iOS 13, to access Wi-Fi SSID app has to be granted location permission.
+Photon setup relies on this information to advance past "Discover Device" screen, therefore on iOS devices running iOS 13+, additional screen requesting to grant location permission will be shown.

+---

 #### Skipping authentication: